Lukas-Bohez/project-one/frontend/articles/2025-housing-crash.md

 **Published: October 28, 2025** | **Category: Opinion**

 The American Dream is dead.
 Buried under a mountain of debt, greed, and generational theft.
 While baby boomers hoarded wealth and politicians lined their pockets, millennials and Gen Z are being priced out of homeownership forever.
-The 2025 housing crash isn't coming—it's here, and it's wiping out what's left of the middle class.
+The 2025 housing crash isn't comingit's here, and it's wiping out what's left of the middle class.

 ## The Numbers That Will Make You Scream